wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 ## Create the DB, WEB and API Pods

-Apply the yaml file to create the heroes-db pod
+Apply the yaml file to create the heroes-db pod with mounted Azure Disks.
 ```
 Kubectl apply -f heroes-db-azdisk.yaml
 ```
-Edit the heroes-web-api.yaml file and make sure that the MONGO_URI is Mongodb running in the heroes-db pod.
+Edit the heroes-web-api.yaml file and make sure that the MONGO_URI is pointing to the Mongodb running in the heroes-db pod.
 ```
 env:
         - name:  MONGODB_URI